 Forest fires across Indonesia have increased over recent years endangering forests, communities, and wildlife.
 The impact from this has become so severe that in September of 2014, Indonesia finally ratified an agreement signed in 2002, which decided to concentrate efforts to reduce pollution from forest fires caused primarily by the mismanagement of land clearing activities.

-Current methods for mapping forest fires throughout the region involve using data from the Moderate Resolution Imaging Spectroradiometer (MODIS) but given its limited spatial resolution (500 m) mapping burn scars at a higher resolution has been sought by numerous professionals in the field.
+Current methods for mapping forest fires throughout the region involve using data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument, but given its limited spatial resolution (500 m) mapping burn scars at a higher resolution has been sought by numerous professionals in the field.

 The methodology for developing these burn scar maps at higher spatial resolution will be useful in assessing deforestation and carbon emissions within the Kalimantan region, as well as identifying regions that are prone to future fires based on previous fire activity within that area, as areas that have previously burned are more susceptible to future fires.